 Established in 1946, Veterans’ Voices Writing Project provides a way for every veteran to express themselves by utilizing therapeutic writing to rehabilitate veterans.
 Therapeutic writing has been shown to help with managing Post-Traumatic Stress Disorder (PTSD) symptoms and reducing the risk of suicide.
 Veterans Voices Writing Project reaches an estimated 31,000 veterans every year with the writing therapy and readership of the magazine.

-- Promotes Veteran and Military Suicide Awareness
+- Promotes Veteran and Military Suicide Awareness and Prevention

 Each day, an estimated 20 veterans commit suicide.
 You can help lower this number and make a difference in the life of a veteran or service member in crisis by educating yourself and others about the warning signs of suicide.